 Do you know how disastrous not negotiating your first salary could be?
-A study conducted by George Mason University and Temple University researchers, and published in the Journal of Organizational Behavior has found that new hires who negotiated their starting salaries gained $5,000 on an average, which was worth over $600,000 over the course of a 40 year career.
+A study conducted by George Mason University and Temple University researchers, and published in the Journal of Organizational Behavior has found that new hires who negotiated their starting salaries gained $5,000 on average, which was worth over $600,000 throughout a 40-year career.

 Are you missing out on a negotiation too?

-For those who don’t negotiate this means a colossal loss of hundreds of thousands dollars in their income.
-Even if you are not much of “facts and figures” person, remind yourself that the purpose of any interview is to sell your skills and knowledge.
+For those who don’t negotiate, this means a colossal loss of hundreds of thousands of dollars in their income.
+Even if you are not much of a “facts and figures” person, remind yourself that the purpose of any interview is to sell your skills and knowledge.

 A recruiter will typically give you some time after extending the offer letter to think about it.
 This salary negotiation window is to be utilized to its full effect by the employee.

 Tips for salary negotiation before accepting a new job offer

 Only discuss compensation in any detail after the employer has made you an offer.
 In cases where the employer asks you about your expectations before he has made an offer try delaying as long as you can.

 The usual disadvantages of talking too soon about salary are that either the employer screens you out, or you get shortlisted but lowballed.
 In the initial stages of the interview, you still do not what the job is worth, and therefore, chances are that you might agree to a smaller salary than the job is worth.